llm-bible/llm-bible.github.io/_publications/zhao2024chatgpt.markdown

 bibkey: zhao2024chatgpt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.01470"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'GPT', 'Pretraining Methods', 'Fine-Tuning', 'Prompting', 'Applications']
+tags: ['Fine-Tuning', 'Tools', 'GPT', 'Applications', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 Chatbots such as GPT-4 and ChatGPT are now serving millions of users.
 Despite their widespread use, there remains a lack of public datasets showcasing how